ionic-team/ionic-site/content/docs/pro/monitoring/index.md

 ## Getting Started

 In order to use Ionic Monitoring you must set up the Pro Client inside of your app.
 Follow along with our [Pro Client Setup Guide](/docs/pro/basics/getting-started/#pro-client-setup).
+You should be on at least `1.0.19` of `@ionic/pro`.

 After the Pro Client is installed, you'll want to [Add a Source Map](#source-maps) You can also use the API below to manually capture errors and more.